Skip to main content Skip to navigation

 Will Brewer

-President - Students' Union
+Former President of the Students' Union

 “For me one of the most important things for my mental health is having time each day to myself, often using it to catch up on some life admin or TV shows.